 Tiger teams rarely form a partition with existing product teams and thus disrupt the flow of the organization.
 The emergence of tiger teams is a drawback of all fully centralized models.

 c.
 Low quality and stale data.
-Every launch creates new sources of data that need to be incorporated back into existing metrics and considered in future analyses.
+Every launch creates new sources of data that need to be incorporated back into existing metrics, considered in future analyses, and incorporated in existing and future models.
 Accountant data scientists miss all important updates, and usually rely on stale data for analyses.
 It is difficult to be involved in instrumentation from the sidelines.
 This is a drawback of all fully centralized models.

 Reporting on quarterly trends of company metrics is valuable practice.
-The centralized aspect of the BI team allows for a holistic view of the SBU, thereby leading to decisions leading to global optimizations that can balance and correct local decisions.
-This work is something that the data science team should be tackling as their charter, regardless of the model under practice.
+The centralized aspect of the BI team allows for a holistic view of the SBU, inspiring decisions that lead to global optimizations that can balance and correct local decisions.
+This work is something that the data science team should be tackling as part of their charter, regardless of the model under practice.

 The consultant model

 In the consultant model, the central data science team is assigned tickets or emailed with questions.
 Data science managers then prioritize the tickets and questions and assign them to data scientists.

 In this model, the data science manager overrides any existing data science roadmaps to prioritize the questions and needs of stakeholders.
 Due to the symmetrical treatment of all members of the team, this model makes managing a data science team easy and cheap.

 a.
 Communications overhead.
 Data scientists in a consulting position usually lack the context to resolve questions effectively in a timely manner.
 There is communications overhead involved in gaining familiarity with data sources and their creation process.
 Further, if a follow-up to an analysis is needed and the original consultant data scientist has other ongoing commitments, the work will get assigned to another data scientist.
 This requires yet another onboarding investment—and thus the cycle continues.